SBU-UNESP-2022-COCOA/FML/README.md

 ## Via Conda (best for Linux)

+### Special Instructions for the SBU supercomputer

+If this is the first time you are using conda, then add the following to your bashrc before installing or loading cola conda environment:

+     module load python
+     module load anaconda
+     conda init

+After that, reload your shell script

+     source ~/.bashrc

+Finally, users should configure conda to be strict in its choice of channels.

+     conda config --set auto_update_conda false

+     conda config --set show_channel_urls true

+     conda config --set auto_activate_base false

+     conda config --prepend channels conda-forge

+     conda config --set channel_priority strict

+### Conda Cola Environment

      conda create --name cola python=3.7 --quiet --yes && \
      conda install -n cola --quiet --yes  \
        'conda-forge::libgcc-ng=10.3.0' \